Retro64XYZ/retro64xyz.github.io/_posts/2018-04-19-introduction-to-tor.md

-When discussing Tor and the manner in which many individuals complain about harassment due to their participation as an exit router, we need to look at the laws concering [accomplice liability][accomplicelaw].
+When discussing Tor and the manner in which many individuals complain about harassment due to their participation as an exit router, we need to look at the laws concerning [accomplice liability][accomplicelaw].
 You should also read more about [accomplice law][accomplicelaw2].

 Tor is used to commit crimes.
 The open net is used to commit crimes.
 Cars, planes, trains, and even banjos have been used by criminals or became instruments in crimes.
 We don't try to ban them, spy on people for owning them, or worry that our neighbors may be serial 'pumpernicklers'.
-In 1988 a murder was commited in Britain in which a man was beaten to death with bread.
+In 1988 a murder was committed in Britain in which a man was beaten to death with bread.
 But privacy is a fearful thing and those who wish to retain their right to privacy are considered strange, scary, or weird.